Skip to main content

 Does your water filter need to be replaced?

-A clogged or incorrectly installed water filter will reduce the water flow to the ice maker, which will result in thin ice cubes or low ice production.
+A clogged or incorrectly installed water filter will reduce the water flow to the ice maker, resulting in thin ice cubes or low ice production.
 If the refrigerator has a water dispenser, check for a problem with the filter by doing the following:

 1. Dispense water using the water dispenser and note the amount of water flow.